sjatgutzmann/docker.centos.apache/README.md

 That's it.
 Just Centos7 with apache installed.

-To download it:
+To download the image:

 `# docker pull gonzalomarcote/docker-apache-centos7`

-You can download the "Dockerfile" from git with:
+To download the "Dockerfile" from git:

 `# git clone https://github.com/gonzalomarcote/docker-apache-centos7 docker-apache-centos7`